 Bamboo, Chai and Watoto suffer from arthritis, colic, painful skin ailments, lameness and chronic foot infections — all captivity-induced ailments.
 All three elephants display abnormal repetitive stereotypical behaviors such as pacing, head bobbing and swaying.
 These behaviors are the mind’s way of coping with trauma, stress and crushing boredom.

-Dr. Joyce Poole, who has studied elephants for 34 years said:
+Dr. Joyce Poole, who has studied elephants for over 40 years said:

-Allowing the elephants to live freely at The Elephant Sanctuary would be the ethical and humane decision of an enlightened zoo, government, and community.
+Allowing the elephants to live out their lives at a sanctuary is the ethical and humane decision of an enlightened zoo, government, and community.